microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 You can pick the tasks you want and put it in your own company repository and then refer it to the project as a catalog or refer these repositories directly.

-In our case you already have a folder called `tasks` available in this [Git repository][git-repo] with the following tasks:
+In our case, you already have a folder called `tasks` available in this [Git repository][git-repo] with the following tasks:

 - choco
 - customization-wsl